eguidotti/website/content/service.md

 ## Reviewer

+- 2025 - Advances in Neural Information Processing Systems
+- 2025 - Journal of Behavioral and Experimental Finance
 - 2025 - Mathematical Finance
 - 2024 - Journal of Financial Econometrics
 - 2024 - Financial Markets and Portfolio Management.